AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 ### Manage the chat group mute list

 The chat group owner and chat group admins can add the specified member to the chat group mute list and remove them from it.
-Once a chat group member is added to the mute list, this member can no longer send chat group message, not even after being added to the chat group allow list.
+Once a chat group member is added to the mute list, this member can no longer send chat group messages, not even after being added to the chat group allow list.

 Refer to the following sample code to manage the chat group mute list: